kinnala/sp.fem/docs/index.rst

 Hello, sp.fem!
 ==============

-This is the documentation of a simple finite element assembler library written in good old Python 2.7.
+This is the documentation of a simple finite element assembler library written in Python 2.7.
 The library is useful for quickly creating numerical solvers for various PDE-based models.

 Getting started
 ===============